sablier-labs/docs/docs/concepts/06-glossary.md

 A list of smart contract recipients that are authorized to be run by the Sablier protocol upon withdraw and cancel.

+## Airstream

+A portmanteau of "airdrop" and "stream", it's a token distribution model where the tokens are vested over time, as opposed to airdropped at once.

 ## Asset

 Digital assets can exist in various forms, but the Sablier Protocol exclusively supports the streaming of ERC-20 assets.